 Will children and parents adjust their intake upward because they know they are drinking from taller glasses and eating from smaller plates and bowls?
 The results noted above from many different studies suggest that this will not occur.
-Even when people are informed that larger packaging causes people to underestimate their consumption, they still do not believe that their own estimates are biased.75 People more readily accept the fact that others are influenced by environmental factors but deny that the same factors influence themselves.76 existing glasses, dishware and utensils, including measurements.
+Even when people are informed that larger packaging causes people to underestimate their consumption, they still do not believe that their own estimates are biased.
+People more readily accept the fact that others are influenced by environmental factors but deny that the same factors influence themselves.

+To assess the feasibility of our proposed intervention we performed a six-week pilot study among participants in one of our group obesity treatment programs.
+We selected five representative families (6 children) for the pilot.
+At the first home visit the research assistant completed an inventory of existing glasses, dishware and utensils, including measurements.
 We then asked parents and children to serve themselves their usual portions of cereal, soup (colored water), and ice cream (yogurt) into the bowls they typically use for those foods, using their typical serving utensils, their usual portions of meat (formed from Play-Doh) and mixed vegetables onto their typical dinner plate, and to pour a usual portion of juice (colored water) into their typical drinking glass.
 Then the amounts were measured with a calibrated measuring cup and/or kitchen scale.